BeChris100/osintgram4j/README.md

 ---

+## Disclaimer
+This software, OSINTgram (OSINT for Instagram), is indented for legitimate and ethical use only.
+Me, [the developer](https://github.com/Datalux) and other contributors of the Osintgram project do not condone or support any form of illegal, malicious, or unethical activities.
+It is essential to adhere to all relevant laws and Instagram's ToS (Terms of Service) when using this software.

+By using this project, you acknowledge and agree that:

+- You are solely responsible for your actions and usage of this software.
+- Any misuse, illegal activities, or violations of Instagram's policies are strictly prohibited.
+- Me, the developer and other contributors of this project are not responsible for any consequences or damages resulting from the use of this software.

+Please use OSINTgram responsibly, respect privacy, and maintain ethical standards in all your activities.

+<p style="font-size: 8px">Thanks, ChatGPT!</p>

+---

 ## Reasoning on Development

 The main reason on why the development started for this project is to have the